 Gnosys has won an Innovate UK grant with its partner the Offshore Renewable Energy Catapult.
 The objective is to develop and demonstrate a new improved subsea power cable which is more robust than existing designs.
 It will employ ground-breaking self-healing and water blocking technologies using new extrudable polymer materials.
 A similar development is planned for underground cables.

 Subsea self-healing cable

-Gnosys featured new developments in two international dielectrics conferences where Gary Stevens gave an invited keynote lecture on high performance functional dielectrics at the ICPADM conference in Xian China and also presented on new cable development at the ICD conference in Budapest, Hungary.
-The application of spectroscopy linked chemometrics as a new way to monitor complex ageing processes was also presented by Gnosys chemometrics expert Henryk Herman.
+Gnosys new developments were featured in two international dielectrics conferences.
+Gary Stevens gave an invited keynote lecture on high performance functional dielectrics at the ICPADM conference in Xian China.
+At the ICD conference in Budapest Hungary, he also presented on the work Gnosys is doing on new cable developments.
+At the same conference, Henryk Herman, Gnosys chemometrics expert, also presented a paper describing how spectroscopy linked chemometrics can be used to monitor complex ageing processes.

 Cables for renewable power

-Gnosys with the University of Southampton successfully delivered its Innovate UK project called CableSure on the developed of enhanced performance cable insulation materials with the development and volume production of new nanomaterials that enable additive enhancement of electrical breakdown strength, electrical resistivity, thermal conductivity and thermal stability – all necessary for renewable centred power networks.
+Gnosys along with the University of Southampton, successfully delivered an Innovate UK project called CableSure.
+This work centred on developing enhanced performance cable insulation materials.
+Key to this project was the development of new nanomaterials that when added to polymers enhance properties of electrical breakdown strength, electrical resistivity, thermal conductivity and thermal stability – all necessary for renewable centred power networks.

 Self-healing insulating fluid

 Gnosys have moved closer to volume production with the letting of a license to one of the world’s largest producers of dielectric fluids.
 This development will secure volume supplies of Gnosys self-healing dielectric fluids to UK electrical power networks under the tradename AnagenTM.